dgem/kube-101/0 Prerequisites.md

 brew install kubernetes-cli
 ```

-# Setup billing
-You will need to setup a billing account.
-This requires a credit card, currently there are free credits available for new sign-ups.
-Goto : https://console.cloud.google.com/billing and follow the on screen instructions

-**Remember to shutdown the cluster when you're done to avoid being charged**
+## VMWare / VirtualBox
+You will also need VirtualBox or VMWare to allow Minikube to create a Virtual Machine.